 TIMING FOR THE DAY:

-2:00-4:00pm Optional Beach and Social Time: Our afternoon will begin observing a famous raft of sea otters residing in North Moss Landing Harbor.
+1:45-3:15pm Optional Beach and Social Time: Our afternoon will begin observing a famous raft of sea otters residing in North Moss Landing Harbor.
 Viewing from a bluff above the otters, this is a great opportunity to observe and photograph these amazing marine mammals.
 We will meet at the very end of Jetty Road, the entrance to Moss Landing State Beach.
 From there, we will walk out to the beach for a naturalist-led walk.
 If you are running late, head towards the rock jetty and follow the jetty out to the beach.
 We will be walking north along the beach.

 For directions go to MLSB (note if traveling from the north on Highway One, Jetty Road is located before the Kayak Shops off of Highway One) and for park information visit info

 Viewing is near the parking lot at the end of the road with no strenuous hiking involved.

 We will have waivers to sign but you may also download, print and fill out a waiver and bring with you.

 3:15pm We will caravan to South Moss Landing Harbor where we will have our wine tasting in the same area where we check in for the boat.